Coronavirus (COVID-19): Advice and guidance for our patients, plus the latest visiting restrictions

 Telephone: 01223 639475

-Dr Ian Smith is a chest physician specialising in ventilatory failure and sleep medicine with expertise in weaning, domiciliary ventilation, sleep apnoea and non-respiratory sleep disorders including narcolepsy and parasomnias.
-He is the Director of Royal Papworth Hospital’s Respiratory Support and Sleep Centre (RSSC), the first accredited by the European and British Sleep Societies.
-He was a founder the regional Motor Neurone Disease care network and was a co-author on the recent NICE guidelines for people with MND.
+He is a chest physician specialising in ventilatory failure and sleep medicine with expertise in weaning, domiciliary ventilation, sleep apnoea and non-respiratory sleep disorders including narcolepsy and parasomnias.
+He led the Hospital’s Respiratory Support and Sleep Centre (RSSC) to be the first in the UK accredited by the European and British Sleep Societies.
+He was a founder the regional Motor Neurone Disease care network and co-author on the NICE guidelines for people with MND.

-He is Deputy Medical Director, leads the Research and Development Directorate and oversaw the establishment of the Papworth Clinical Trials Unit.
-In his own research Dr Smith has a number of grant funded collaborations and has supervised candidates to higher degrees.
+In his own research Dr Smith has several grant funded collaborations and has supervised candidates to higher degrees.
 He is Vice Chair of the UK Association of Respiratory Technicians and Physiologists sleep section.
 He co-authored the British Thoracic Society position statement on driving and sleep apnoea.
-He is the current President of the East Anglian Thoracic Society.
+Dr Smith is an Affiliated Associate Professor to the University of Cambridge and has held a number of key educational posts locally and across the Eastern Region.

 Respiratory Medicine, Sleep Medicine.